Site Map

 (because reality can sometimes get in the way of false hopes and unrealistic dreams)

-With the dawn of reality TV --today's kids are being sucked into the me-generation' mentality.
+With the dawn of reality TV --today's kids are being sucked into the 'me-generation' mentality.
 They are expecting to be discovered and rewarded for their rare and unique talent of 'just being me' with very little work or effort on their part.
 Many are jeopardizing their family's future by illogically following their dream until it puts them in the poor-house, in the end hurting themselves, their family, their customers, their friends and ultimately the photographic industry as a whole.
+I know some very talented photographers who have spent years in training, own very professional equipment, and make beautiful pictues and still ended up bankrupt lost their house.
 It's a shame that so much hurt and loss can come from the extortion of one's naivety, the only defense is the truth.
 The truth remains, whether you choose to believe it or not, and ultimately will be all that remains standing after false hope has imploded on itself.
 Let's talk some reality so you can make some smart photography career decisions.

 Now don't get me wrong, there are a lot of great opportunities in the photography industry as a career.
 Some people work best as independents, some as employees, some behind the camera, others behind the computer, some teaching other photographers, others selling software and equipment, some as technical gurus for manufactures, others in support areas, etc. We need more educated and well-trained people in our industry.
 We currently have too many well meaning, but mis-guided 'photographer' applicants for a minimal amount of positions available.
-Today we have too many 'photographers' and not enough 'retouchers'.
+The way I see it, we have too many 'photographers' and not enough 'retouchers'.

 When you decide to 'become a professional photographer' you have to decide if you are an ARTIST (who sells their finished products) or an HOURLY employee (who sells their time).
 Work-for-hire photographers make an hourly rate for taking pictures, the more billable hours you work, the more money you make --no time for creativity, retirement, vacation or a family life!
-The current photography trend of shooting, burning a cd and rushing to the next job is NOT a sustainable professional business model.
+The current photography trend of shooting, burning a cd and rushing to the next job is NOT a full-time sustainable business model, but probably a quick way to make some extra money on the side.
 Work the math and you will find there is no possible way to be successful without burnout unless you: 1- have a well paying full-time job that leaves you with plenty of energy for your weekend photography job; 2- are independently wealthy, 3- either don't require sleep or take performance enhancing drugs so you can work 18 hours a day on a regular basis; 4- have a partner who financially supports you and your business, then you don't really have a profession of photography --just a hobby.
 Eventually there will be two types of photographers, the NEW and struggling 'shoot, burn and dash' ones and the well established, quality-driven ones who provide quality products, not just a cd and the quality gap between them will be monumental!
-The challenge in the industry; it will be very difficult for the NEW photographer's to make the transition from 'low-cost shoot & burn' to quality products at a good value!
+The challenge in the industry; it will be very difficult for the NEW photographer's to make the transition from 'low-cost shoot & share' to quality products at a good value!

 Why do 85% of all new photographers go out of business within 5 years of starting their business?
 And then why do 50% of those remaining go out of business within the next 5 years?
 It is the same with most small startup businesses.
 They are usually undercapitalized, over-extended, untrained and 'following their dream' without a logical or realistic business plan.
 Too often their passion for photography doesn't come with any understanding of business or the self-discipline required to do all the non-photographic activities required for success.
 It is very challenging to survive as a small business, especially in changing times.
 Most small business owners work too much time in their business and not enough time on their business.
 A small business owner needs various skills in multiple areas: business management, bookeeping, planning, sales & marketing, computer systems and with photography also manufacturing and production.
 A great photographer also has to have the people skills along with the artistic eye and technical skills to produce great photographs!